senseobservationsystems/sense-android-library/sense-android-library/documentation/architecture.md

 ## 2. SensePlatform

-The SensePlatform class provides an abstraction to simplify the interaction with the SenseService, user management and sensor data access.
+The SensePlatform class provides an abstraction to simplify the interaction with the SenseService, user management and global settings.
 It's a proxy class which by instantiating binds (and starts if needed) the SenseService.
 You can then use the high level methods of this class, and/or get the service object to work directly with the SenseService.

 SensePlatform is implemented in nl.sense_os.platform.SensePlatform.